Instruction: Basic Level

 A video case and the IU definition of plagiarism

 Gina discusses her blog with Grace.
 Gina does not know what plagiarism is.
 Grace points out that Gina has plagiarized in her blog post.
 Click the one-minute video below to view this case.

 At the end of the video, Grace mentions that plagiarism is against the code of student conduct.
 Below is an excerpt from the code of conduct at Indiana University.
 Your school may have a slightly different definition of plagiarism, but the IU definition (in blue) covers the basics:

-b.
-A student must give credit to the originality of others and acknowledge an indebtedness whenever:
+- A student must give credit to the original source whenever:

-2. Using another person's ideas, opinions, or theories;
+- Using another person’s ideas, opinions, formulas, or theories;

-5. Offering materials assembled or collected by others in the form of projects or collections without acknowledgment.
+- Submitting materials assembled or collected by others in the form of projects or collections.

 (quoted from Indiana University's Code of Student Rights, Responsibilities, & Conduct.
-See especially the section within "Uphold and maintain academic and professional honesty and integrity" (Part G:3.
-Plagiarism, 2019)).
+See especially the section within "Responsibilities: B. Academic Misconduct.
+Students are expected to uphold and maintain academic and professional honesty and integrity" (Part B.4.c.
+Plagiarism, 2023)).